Brain Fog: Solutions to Help You Improve Concentration

 Six common causes of Brain fog

 1) Lack of Quality Sleep – Not getting quality sleep is a classic precursor of brain fog.
-Poor sleepless nights interfere with our brain’s ability to function properly.
-Many people often shrug off the importance of getting quality 8 or 9 hours of sleep each and every night.
-To ensure that you get good sleep, focus on what may be blocking you from sleeping and causing insomnia.
-When the brain is tired and exhausted, it becomes harder to think clearly, reason, and focus.
+Poor sleepless nights interfere with our brain’s ability to function correctly.
+Many often shrug off the importance of getting quality 8 or 9 hours of sleep every night.
+To ensure you sleep well, focus on what may be blocking you from sleeping and causing insomnia.
+When the brain is tired, it becomes harder to think, reason, and focus.

-2) Stress – Stress takes a tremendous toll on the body and mind and has been well documented for centuries.
-Chronic symptoms of physical and mental stress can include elevated blood pressure (hypertension), weakened immune system, and frequent depression.
-When people are always stressed out, their brains becomes exhausted.
-Frequent stress can lead to poor concentration, Mental fog and cloudy thoughts.
+2) Stress—Stress takes a tremendous toll on the body and mind and has been well documented for centuries.
+Chronic symptoms of physical and mental stress can include elevated blood pressure (hypertension), a weakened immune system, and frequent depression.
+When people are always stressed out, their brains become exhausted.
+Frequent stress can lead to poor concentration, Mental fog, and cloudy thoughts.

-3) Medications (Prescription and Over The Counter) – Brain fog is a very common side effect of some medications.
-Sometimes this can be fixed as easily as adjusting the dose or changing medication brand.
-Patients should try to avoid making random adjustments without talking with their doctors first.
+3) Medications (Prescription and Over The Counter) – Brain fog is a prevalent side effect of some medications.
+Sometimes, this can be fixed as quickly as adjusting the dose or changing the medication brand.
+Patients should avoid making random adjustments without talking with their doctors first.
 Brain fog is also commonly associated with patients who have chemotherapy for cancers including: Pancreas cancer, liver cancer, prostate cancer, kidney cancer and lung cancer.

-4) Hormonal changes due to Age – As we age changes in hormone begin to affect men and women equally.
-Brain fog as a symptoms is proven to be linked with reduction in hormone levels.
-For men, this is associated with lower levels of testosterone and for women, shifts in production of progesterone and estrogen cause several symptoms including brain fog.
-Brain fog related to aging is among the most common symptoms caused by hormonal shifts and can result in frequent bouts of forgetfulness, cloudy thinking and poor concentration.
+4) Hormonal changes due to age – As we age, hormones begin to affect men and women equally.
+Brain fog as a symptom is proven to be linked with a reduction in hormone levels.
+For men, this is associated with lower levels of testosterone, and for women, shifts in the production of progesterone and estrogen cause several symptoms, including brain fog.
+Brain fog related to aging is among the most common symptoms caused by hormonal shifts and can result in frequent bouts of forgetfulness, cloudy thinking, and poor concentration.

 5) Poor Diet – Research has proven that there is a direct link between mental acuity and what we digest.
 For some patients, brain fog can result from deficiencies in vitamin cobalamin (B-12).
-B-12 is a water-soluble vitamin involved in our metabolism and is essential to normal healthy brain function.
-Other dietary factors such as food allergies to dairy, aspartame or nuts can also cause biochemical imbalances triggering symptoms such as lethargy, sibo brain fog.
+B-12 is a water-soluble vitamin in our metabolism and is essential to normal, healthy brain function.
+Other dietary factors, such as food allergies to dairy, aspartame, or nuts, can also cause biochemical imbalances, triggering symptoms such as lethargy and so brain fog.

 Common food allergies & sensitivities to: